Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results II. large-scale Hydrodynamic Structures

 \subsubsection{Formation}

 Anticyclonic vortices form at the dead--active zone interface in all four dead--active zone interface simulations.
-This is illustrated for \texttt{ZNF-FID} in Fig. \ref{fig:early_life_vortex_midplane_plots}, which shows snapshots of the residual vertical vorticity $(\omega_z-\omega_{z_K})$ at the midplane, where $\omega_{z_K}=\Omega_K/2$ is the Keplerian vertical vorticity. \\ These vortices arise from the saturation of the RWI \citep{lovelace_rossby_1999, lovelace_rossby_2014}.
-The variation of RWI modes in $\phi$ can be captured with an azimuthal Fourier decomposition, characterised by the wavenumber $m$, as defined in equation~\eqref{eq:fourier_m_mode_decomposition}.
-In our setup, the $m=7$ mode grows fastest, initially forming seven coherent anticyclonic vortices (see top panel of Fig. \ref{fig:early_life_vortex_midplane_plots}). \\ To compare with linear theory, we examine the Fourier power time series of the azimuthal velocity deviation $u_\phi'$, defined in equation~\eqref{eqn:uphi_dash_definition}, evaluated at the vortex centres: $ P_{u_\phi',m}\,(R = 1.05\,\mathrm{au}, t) $.
-This is computed across modes with $ m < 10 $, as defined in equation~\ref{eq:fourier_m_mode_decomposition}.
-Fig.~\ref{fig:m7_vortex_location_growth_rate} shows the initial power time series for the $m=7$ mode, which undergoes exponential growth followed by saturation at $t_{\text{in}}\approx 50$, consistent with the residual vertical vorticity plots in Fig. \ref{fig:early_life_vortex_midplane_plots}.
-The growth rate of the $m=7$ mode, corresponding to a perturbation $\propto\exp(\sigma t)$, is $\sigma\sim0.17\,\Omega_K(R=1.05\,\text{au})$, in qualitative agreement with \citep{li_rossby_2000}.
+This is illustrated for \texttt{ZNF-FID} in Fig. \ref{fig:early_life_vortex_midplane_plots}, which shows snapshots of the residual vertical vorticity $(\omega_z-\omega_{z_\text{K}})$ at the midplane, where $\omega_{z_\text{K}}=\Omega_\text{K}/2$ is the Keplerian vertical vorticity. \\ These vortices arise from the saturation of the RWI \citep{lovelace_rossby_1999, lovelace_rossby_2014}.
+The variation of RWI modes in $\phi$ can be captured with an azimuthal Fourier-mode decomposition, characterised by the wave number $m$, as defined in equation~\eqref{eq:fourier_m_mode_decomposition}.
+In our setup, the $m=7$ mode grows fastest, initially forming seven coherent anticyclonic vortices (see top panel of Fig. \ref{fig:early_life_vortex_midplane_plots}). \\ To compare with linear theory, we examine the Fourier-power time series of the azimuthal velocity deviation, $u_\phi'$, defined in Section~\ref{section:averages_asymmetries_magnetic_fields}, evaluated at the vortex centres: $ P_{u_\phi',m}\,(R = 1.05\,\mathrm{au}, t) $.
+This is computed across modes with $ m\!<\!10 $, as defined in equation~\eqref{eq:fourier_m_mode_decomposition}.
+Fig.~\ref{fig:m7_vortex_location_growth_rate} shows the initial power time series for the $m=7$ mode, which undergoes exponential growth followed by saturation at $t_{\text{in}}\!\sim\!50$, consistent with the residual vertical vorticity plots in Fig. \ref{fig:early_life_vortex_midplane_plots}.
+The growth rate of the $m=7$ mode, corresponding to a perturbation $\propto\exp(\sigma t)$, is $\sigma\!\sim\!0.17\,\Omega_\text{K}(R=1.05\,\text{au})$, which is roughly consistent with \citet{li_rossby_2000}.
 Additional measurements show slower growth rates for smaller and larger $m$.
 In contrast with \citet{li_rossby_2001}, we do not find the $m=4$ or $m=5$ modes to be the fastest growing.
 Instead, the rapid reshaping of the vortensity profile at the interface produces a sharper, narrower minimum, favouring a higher $m=7$ mode. \citet{ono_parametric_2016} showed that dominance of the $m=7$ mode places the system near the Rayleigh stability threshold under their assumptions; however, it remains stable throughout our simulation, despite the sharp interface. \\